 President Donald J. Trump has pushed ambitious plans for tax cuts and new spending in budget negotiations with congressional allies, unnerving some fiscal conservatives who would like to see deficit reduction.
 Some members of both parties in Congress view the proposed cuts as too aggressive, exposing the country to severe spending challenges in the future.
 But many Republican lawmakers see the current moment as a rare chance to achieve the first comprehensive tax reform in a generation.
-Meanwhile, the dependence of the United States on foreign investors to finance its growing debt has raised renewed questions over the U.S. economy’s vulnerability to foreign governments or shifts in investor sentiment.
+Meanwhile, the country’s dependence on foreign investors to finance its growing debt has raised questions over the U.S. economy’s vulnerability to foreign governments and shifts in investor sentiment.

 What is the U.S. government’s fiscal position?

 In the wake of the 2008 financial crisis, both the U.S. deficit and debt spiked for several years as the federal government collected less tax revenue and increased its spending to counteract the downturn.

 The 2017 budget deficit was roughly $666 billion, with the federal government spending nearly $4 trillion while taking in $3.3 trillion in revenue.
 This amounts to about 3.5 percent of GDP, an increase of 14 percent from the 2016 fiscal year, which saw a budget deficit of $600 billion, or 3.2 percent of GDP.
 (The United States’ debt-to-GDP ratio over the past five decades has averaged 3 percent and reached a high of nearly 10 percent in 2009.)

 Debt held by the public—the measure of how much the government owes to outside investors—stands at $14.8 trillion.
 It has nearly doubled since 2007, rising from about 40 percent to nearly 80 percent of GDP.
 (Counting intragovernmental debt, or debts owed by one U.S. government agency to another, brings the total to more than $20 trillion, more than 120 percent of GDP.)